Our City Our Plan

 • Environmental - Koala Habitat: I am supportive of (Item 22 & 23) the amendment to reinstate the critical corridor mapping, and in any review of new information, to also consider additions to the mapping that would provide a secure landscape-level corridor for koalas and other environmental values, Please protect the environmental areas that have been allocated and, where possible, create more corridors and habitat zones for our wildlife.
 Also, please do not allow any inappropriate development to occur on these areas.

-KesShep asked over 3 years ago
+KesShep asked almost 4 years ago

 Thank you for your feedback and support of the proposed changes to Item 22 and 23 of the Our City Our Plan amendment package.